CODEPhylo/phylospec/docs/language.md

 #### 3.3.
 Engine Decorators

-- Function and distribution calls can be decorated with engine-specific information.
-These decorators must not change the model specified and will be ignored by any other engine.
+- Function and distribution calls can be decorated with engine-specific information. _These decorators must not change the model specified and will be ignored by any other engine._
 - The syntax for the decorator arguments is identical to function call arguments.

 ```
 @revbayes(someInternalArgument=true)
 Real x ~ Normal(mean=0.0, sd=1.0);
 ```

+> [!NOTE]
+> Open questions:
+>
+> - How do these decorators handle multiple function calls on one line?